emoryjianghang/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

     -1	-1	-1
     ```

 - There are a lot of ways we can put number inside the horizontal or vertical edge detections.
-For example here are the vertical **Sobel** filter (The idea is taking care of the middle row):
+For example here are the vertical **Sobel** filter (aka **kernel**) (The idea is taking care of the middle row):

   ```
   1	0	-1